ETS-Next-Gen/writing_observer/modules/lo_template_module/{{ cookiecutter.project_slug }}/README.md

 bump-my-version bump <major|minor|patch>
 ```

+A new clean commit will be created when bumping.
+To prevent this, set `commit=false`.

 ### VERSION

 The VERSION file specifies the version of the package.
 Each one defaults to `0.1.0` and can be updated via `bump-my-version`.